 The first ELEAGUE season ran from May to July.
 24 teams took part, and they were separated into six groups of four.
 The format was quite complex, but we’ll do our best to explain how it worked!

 Teams played the other three teams in their group twice before being seeded for the group semifinals.
 The team with the best points total from their group played the team with the worst points total from the group, and the second and third placed teams faced each other.
-The winner of the two semifinals then played to determine the group winner.
+The winners of the two semifinals then played to determine the group winner.

 Each group winner automatically qualified for the playoffs, while each runner up made it into a “Last Chance Qualifier.”
 The two best third-placed teams also went into the qualifier, for a total of eight teams.
 These eight teams played a single elimination bracket until they were down to two teams, both who qualified for the playoffs with the six group winners.